Your information – Your rights – What you need to know

 NHS Wales handles your information in the strictest confidence whenever it is used.
 We will ensure that:

 We will keep your personal information for as long as we need to, so that we are able to deliver our services and to make sure that we are providing you with the highest quality care.
 We will keep your information in line with our legal requirements and the law.
 When your information is no longer required, we will make sure it is disposed of in a secure manner.
+Further information as to how the UHB handles and processes all records in accordance with the legal requirements, codes of practice and guidance issued by relevant authorities including, but not restricted, to the Welsh Government and the Information Commissioner’s Office is contained in our records management policy and is available at the following web address.

 From time to time, your information can help to run and improve the NHS in Wales by using it to: